-The AAFP supports the inclusion of education on health care for minority, vulnerable and underserved populations in medical school curricula.
+The AAFP supports inclusion of education on health care for minority, vulnerable, and underserved populations in medical school curricula.

-The AAFP supports the priority of encouraging U.S. medical school graduates to practice in rural and urban underserved communities.
+The AAFP supports undergraduate and graduate medical education prioritizing the intentional recruitment and development of physicians who will practice in rural and urban underserved communities.

-The AAFP encourages medical student recruitment from rural, minority and underserved population areas.
+The AAFP encourages medical student and family medicine resident recruitment from rural, minority and underserved population areas.